 - Have taken the Medical College Admissions Test (MCAT) of the American College Testing Service, Iowa City, Iowa.
 The official results must be received by the NYC office no later than 4 p.m.
 (EST) on May 13, 2016 deadline.
 There will be no exceptions.

 - Meet the minimal requirements set by the New York State Education Department for the New York State Program for a premedical curriculum.
 This includes one year or six credits (two semesters) in English, Inorganic Chemistry, Organic Chemistry, Physics, and Biology.
 Note: These courses cannot be taken online.

 It is desirable that students will have completed college level work in mathematics (including calculus), quantitative and physical chemistry, genetics, and embryology.

-* Recent MCATs required; MCATs before 2014 are not valid.
+* Recent MCATs required; MCATs taken before May 1, 2013 are not valid.